Twenty Medical Classics of the Thomas Jefferson Era, 1743-1826

 Bigelow’s first love was botany.
 From 1817 to 1821, he compiled a three-volume survey of the medicinal plants of the United States, American Medical Botany.
 The work included sixty plates printed in color by a process that Bigelow invented.
 It was one of the first two books in America to include plates printed in color (the other was a botanical work written and printed in 1817 in Philadelphia by William Barton, nephew of his former professor).
 During the publication of American Medical Botany, Bigelow also co-authored the first national pharmacopoeia (1820).

 Surgical Essays, First edition to appear in America, published in 1821.

-Astley Cooper studied anatomy and surgery at St. Thomas’and Guy’s Hospitals in London and at the University of Edinburgh.
+Astley Cooper studied anatomy and surgery at St. Thomas’ Hospital and Guy’s Hospital in London and at the University of Edinburgh.
 After returning to London he attended the anatomy lectures of John Hunter.